hacks-guide/Guide-WiiU/docs/vwii/vwii-modding.md

 !> Installing any IOS (including TED IOSes) or wads made for the original Wii on your vWii will brick it

 !> Installing a theme after installing Priiloader will brick your vWii.

-!> Priiloader versions before 0.10.0 do not work with vWii.
-Priiloader versions before 0.8.2 will brick your vWii.